Asphalt Care & Maintenance

 Your driveway may look smoother in some areas than in others because of the makeup of asphalt.
 Asphalt has various sizes of stone, sand, liquid asphalt, and other ingredients that cause a varied texture on the surface.
 Also, Asphalt areas that have been raked and spread with hand tools may appear different in texture from those spread by a machine (Rocky texture vs Sandy texture.)
 A simple asphalt sealant will smooth this areas out making your driveway look all uniformed as 1 consistent texture.

-You may loose some stones on your newly paved asphalt driveway we call this (shedding) it normally happens the first year your driveway is paved.
-It's simply the rocks that weren't washed enough at the asphalt plant during the making have stone dust on them so the liquid asphalt doesn't stick to the rock causing it to pop out of place when you drive on it.
-Not to worry this is why asphalt sealants are made to seal up all those loose stones from unraveling.
+You may loose asphalt stones on your newly paved asphalt driveway we call this (shedding) THIS IS NORMAL.
+It happens in the first year your driveway is paved.
+It's simply the rocks that weren't washed enough at the asphalt plant during the making have stone dust on them so the liquid asphalt doesn't stick to the rock causing it to pop out of place when you drive over it.
+(YOUR DRIVEWAY IS NOT FALLING APART.) once the stones have fallen out simply brush them off the driveway or use a leaf blower to clean the surface and continue to use your driveway as you normally would, it will NOT continue to unravel down to nothing or cause a pot hole, you may have a rougher texture in those areas now due to the stone missing in its place, Not to worry this is why asphalt sealants are made to seal up all those loose stone areas/ air pockets and uneven areas to continue the smooth asphalt look.” (“The thicker the sealer, the smoother the driveway”) This unraveling/ shedding mostly happens in the colder fall months we install asphalt.

 Water based driveway sealer is a non toxic Eco friendly asphalt sealants that can be either applied by hand with a broom or brush or can be sprayed through a machine.
 It's thick substance helps to seal up stones air pockets and cracks on asphalt and gives your driveway a very slick smooth surface.
 This sealant can only be applied 6 months after your newly paved driveway has been installed.
 This gives your asphalt time to cure and the petroleum in the asphalt time to dry up, other wise the water based sealant won't stick to the oily asphalt surface.
 It should only be applied every 2-5 years to avoid it build up.
 It is normally applied to commercial areas and doesn't require a contractors licenses to purchase.
 So for the do it your selfs this might be the product for you.
 The color is not exactly a jet black like newly paved asphalt but still makes a residential driveway look fresh and clean.